usc-isi-i2/table-linker/README.md

 The identifiers for the candidate knowledge graph objects returned by Elasticsearch are recorded in the column `kg_id`.
 The identifiers are stored in the field `_id` in the retrieved Elasticsearch objects.

-The `filter` arg is optional, if given, it will excute the operation specified in the string and remove the rows which not fit the requirement.
-If after removing, no candidates for this `(column, row)` pair left, it will append the phrase match results generated, otherwise nothing will be appeneded.
+The `filter` arg is optional, if given, it will execute the operation specified in the string and remove the rows which not fit the requirement.
+If after removing, no candidates for this `(column, row)` pair left, it will append the phrase match results generated, otherwise nothing will be appended.
  **Examples:**

 ```bash